-The provisions of this section do not govern the following:
+The provisions of this rule do not govern the following:

 (1) The procedures for promulgation of agency rules, or the judicial review of those procedures.
 See Section 63G-4-102(2)(a).

-(2) Department actions relating to contracts for the purchase or sale of goods or services by and for the state or by and for the Department, including terminations of contracts by the Department.
+(2) Department actions relating to contracts for the purchase or sale of goods or services by and for the state or by and for the agency, including terminations of contracts by the Department.

 (3) Initial applications for and initial determinations of eligibility for state-funded programs.